 Inorganic Chemistry involves a lot of memorization.
 Study NCERT properly.
 Make precise notes for each chapter.
 You might think it is a waste of time right now to maintain so many notes but they’ll prove indispensable for your JEE revision.

 Related Post : How to Study Chemistry for IIT-JEE (Main and Advanced)

-The syllabus for JEE Main 2021 will be reduced as students have lost valuable academic time due to COVID19 situation.
-The reduced JEE 2021 syllabus will be declared later.
+The syllabus for JEE 2021 is likely to be reduced as students have lost valuable academic time due to COVID-19 situation.
+NTA and IIT JAB are looking into the matter as CBSE and ICSE have also cut down the syllabus by 30% for 2020-21 session.
+IIT JEE 2021 syllabus, when reduced, will be updated here.

 JEE Main 2021 Syllabus : JEE Main Syllabus

 JEE Advanced 2021 Syllabus : JEE Advanced Syllabus

 See the list of books recommended by IITians and teachers for IIT JEE preparation : Reference books for JEE preparation